frontenddogma/web-development-glossary/manuscript/a.md

 Advanced Package Tool
 : A software user interface that works with core libraries to handle the installation and removal of software on Debian, Ubuntu, and related Linux distributions.
 APT simplifies the process of managing software on Unix-like computer systems by automating the retrieval, configuration and installation of software packages.&nbsp;[†](#w-apt)

+Affordance
+: Those action possibilities that are readily perceivable by an actor, that is, an affordance suggests how an object may be interacted with.
+For example, an underlined word on a web page has the affordance of being clickable.&nbsp;[†](#w-affordance)

 Agile
 : An umbrella term for approaches to project management and software development under which self-organizing, cross-functional teams cooperate with customers and users to produce requirements and solutions.
 Agile advocates adaptive planning, evolutionary development, early delivery, continuous improvement, and encourages rapid and flexible response to change.&nbsp;[†](#w-agile)